gopinathsjsu/team-project-tingting/Project Journal.md

 • Team Member Name: AJ

 - What tasks did I work on / complete?
+I worked on the front end.

 - What am I planning to work on next?
+Front end.

 - What tasks are blocked waiting on another team member?
+I am waiting for the wireframes.

-- XP Values: Select one & delete rest: Communication, Simplicity, Feedback, Courage, Respect
+- XP Values: Communication

 • Team Member Name: Rodrigo Colasso